NCTIE/ChipExpert/README.md

 - License: [Apache License 2.0](LICENSE)
 - Finetuned from model: Llama 3

+## Getting Started
+To get started with CHIPEXPERT, please refer to the [inference guide](inference/Inference.md).

 ## Citation
 If you use ChipExpert in your research or development work, please cite our paper:
 ```bibtex